• Skip to primary navigation

 A collage of 6 images showing how to roll warak enab.

-1. Now lay one leaf smooth side down on a flat surface or a cutting board.
+1. Now lay one grape leaf smooth side down on a flat surface or a cutting board.
 Take about 1.5 teaspoon of the rice mixture and place at the broad end of the leaf.

 2. Fold both sides over the rice and roll tucking it nicely as shown above.